rv3r/Scarpet-scripts/libraries/README.md

   - returns `block list` indicating all blocks that anything at `pos` with properties `width` and `height` would contact

 # [Inventory Library](https://github.com/rv3r/Scarpet-scripts/blob/main/libraries/inventory.scl)
-Imitates two common actions the player uses in an inventory.
+Imitates some common actions a player takes.

 ### Description of methods
 * `__shiftclick(source,slot,destination)` - `source`(entity or block with inventory),`slot`(integer),`destination`(entity or block with inventory)